-4.05.
+- 4.05.
 Credit may be earned through service as a bar examiner in Tennessee or in any of the sister states.
-The Commission will award twelve (12) hours of general CLEGeneral credit and three (3) hours of EP credit annually for the preparation and grading of one or more bar examination questions during a given compliance year.
+The Commission will award twelve (12) hours of General CLE credit and three (3) hours of EP credit annually for the preparation and grading of one or more bar examination questions during a given compliance year. - 4.06.

-4.06.
-The Commission will award three (3) hours of EP credit annually for service on the Board of Professional Responsibility or any of its hearing committees.

-4.06.
 An attorney may receive up to a maximum of twelve (12) hours of General continuing legal education credit, and a maximum of three (3) hours of EP credit, for passing the bar examination of any state or upon passage of the Uniform Bar Examination including compliance with the requirements of Supreme Court Rule 7, Sections 1.04, 3.05 and Article V. Up to six (6) hours of General credit may be given for successful passage of any examination required by a specialist certification program approved under this Rule, or the examination for admission to practice before the United States Patent and Trademark Office.
 In addition, an attorney may receive three hours of EP credit for passing either the ethics portion of a bar examination of any state or the Multi-state Professional Responsibility Examination.
 The maximum credit to be earned by passing any and all bar examinations in a given compliance year is twelve (12) hours of General credit and three (3) hours of EP credit.